-Hibiscus is a member of the Malvaceae or mallow family, but unlike many of its relatives, the tropical Hibiscus does not do well in cold areas.
+Hibiscus is a member of the Malvaceae or mallow family, but unlike many of its relatives, the tropical Hibiscus varieties do not do well in cold areas.

 For this reason, if you want to keep these pretty plants, you’ll need to be able to bring them in and out according to the weather.